cory0417/data-science-S2023/challenges/c02-michelson-assignment.md

 - There are equal number of measurements that are within the uncertainty proposed in each group of ‘Distinctness’
-- Temperature doesn’t seem to have a strong effect on whether the measurements are in bound or not.
+- Temperature doesn’t seem to have a strong effect on whether the measurements have the modern speed of light in their bound or not.

 ## Bibliography